Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Add an app setting to the WebApp1 configuration..
 - [ ] Enable system-assigned managed identity for the WebApp1..
 - [ ] Configure the TLS/SSL binding for WebApp1.

-### Use the following login credentials as needed: To enter your username, place your cursor in the Sign in box and click on the username below.
-To enter your password, place your cursor in the Enter password box and click on the password below.
-Azure Username: [email protected] Azure Password: Ag1Bh9!#Bd The following information is for technical support purposes only: Lab Instance: 10598168

-Question 9 part 1](images/question9_1.jpg)
-Question 9 part 2](images/question9_2.jpg)
-Question 9 part 3](images/question9_3.jpg)
-Question 9 part 4](images/question9_4.jpg)

-- [ ] ...
-BRAK ODPPOWIEDZI.

 ### Your company plans to create separate subscriptions for each department.
 Each subscription will be associated to the same Azure Active Directory (Azure AD) tenant.
 You need to configure each subscription to have the same role assignments.
 What should you use?